 Perhaps a moment to clarify what we mean by “conversion” is necessary.
 Typically, a corporate website is used to acquire something.
 It may be acquiring leads by obtaining name, email address and phone number.
 Or, another common website goal is to develop brand awareness by providing valuable information to visitors.
 In this case, a conversion might be having visitors download a case study or other information that promotes a favorable impression of your brand.
 Perhaps the best-known type of conversion is the purchase of a product or service.

 Considering that you are investing thousands of dollars on a new website, you better make sure both you and your website development company understand who you wish to attract and take action on your website.
 After all, how can a website be well-optimized for rankings and conversions if you don’t know the proper “voice” (content/copy/words to use), visual elements and user experience to deliver to a visitor.
-Chose the wrong language, use the wrong visuals or provide a difficult to use website for your visitors, and they’ll likely go elsewhere, which defeats the purpose of your website.
+Chose the wrong language, use the wrong visuals, or provide a difficult to use the website for your visitors, and they’ll likely go elsewhere, which defeats the purpose of your website.

 Ensure your web development company is interested in who you are attempting to attract to your website and the action you wish for them to take once on the site.